omkargokhale2001/Smart-Attendance-App/README.md

 We have designed an android application as well as a website to act as a user interface make requests to the Flask API.

-The image below illustates the working of the app.
+The image below illustates the working of the API.

 ![Screenshot](illustration.png)